1882COYS/WinViate/README.md

     41 - Disable Downloaded Maps Manager - Downloaded Maps Manager updates downloaded offline maps 42 - Disable Certificate Propagation Service - the Certificate Propagation Service reads the certificate of user inserted smart cards
     43 - Disable Windows OneSyncSvc - the OneSyncSvc synchronizes your microsoft apps

-## What Is Being Added?
-  - Well Coded GUI
-  - More Tweaks
-    44 - Disable Windows Updates - Windows Updates update the windows version on your PC

 ## How To Start The Program

 ### Executable